195th Fighter Squadron: World War II

 Formed at Westover Field, Massachusetts in August 1943.
-During World War II the 410th Fighter Squadron was assigned to the European Theater of Operations (ETO), Ninth Air Force in Western Europe.
-It was equipped with P-47 Thunderbolts.
+During World War II the 410th Fighter Squadron was assigned to the European Theater of Operations, Ninth Air Force in Western Europe.
+It was equipped with Republic P-47 Thunderbolts.

 The 410th flew its first combat mission on 8 May 1944, a fighter sweep over Normandy.
-It then took part in preinvasion activities, e.g., escorting B-26 Marauders to attack airdromes, bridges and railroads in Occupied France.
+It then took part in preinvasion activities, e.g., escorting Martin B-26 Marauders to attack airdromes, bridges and railways in Occupied France.
 The squadron patrolled the air over the beachhead when the Allies launched the Normandy invasion on 6 June 1944, and hit troops, tanks, roads, fuel depots and other targets in the assault area until the end of the month.

 The 410th moved to the Continent in July 1944 where it struck railroads, hangars, boxcars, warehouses and other objectives to prevent reinforcements from reaching the front at St. Lo, where the Allies broke through on 25 July 1944.
 The squadron bombed such targets as troops in the Falaise-Argentan area in August 1944.
 During the Battle of the Bulge, December 1944 – January 1945, the 410th concentrated on the destruction of bridges, marshalling yards and highways.
 It flew reconnaissance missions to support ground operations in the Rhine Valley in March 1945, hitting airfields, motor transports, etc. The squadron continued tactical air operations until 4 May 1945.

 Returned to the United States and prepared for transfer to the Pacific Theater during the Summer of 1945, the Japanese Capitulation in August led to the squadron's inactivation in November 1945.